jjwithanr/obsidian_bible_study/docs/New Testament/Revelation/Revelation3.md

 >"To the angel of the church in Sardis write:
 >These are the words of him who holds the seven spirits of God and the seven stars.
 I know your deeds; **you have a reputation of being alive, but you are dead.**"

-Despite the city’s paganism, the Christian community there seems to have experienced no persecution— and no spiritual life.
+Despite the city’s paganism, the Christian community there seems to have experienced no persecution—and no spiritual life.
 Sardis had a large, powerful and wealthy Jewish community that had long been a respected part of civic life; their \*synagogue was roughly the length of a football field, with some of the city’s best real estate.
 Like the Jewish community, the church was probably tolerated.
 #craigkeener

 “The great characteristic of Sardis was that, even on pagan lips, Sardis was a name of contempt.
 Its people were notoriously loose-living, notoriously pleasure-and luxury loving.
 Sardis was a city of the decadence.”
 (Barclay)